 Accessing your data (Subject Access Request)

-If you want to see a copy of the information I hold about you, you are entitled to do this under section 7 of the Data Protection Act.
-To request this, please me email at
+If you want to see a copy of the information I hold about you, please email me at

-and specify the Name and Email address you used so I can locate your information.
-The law permits me 40 days to respond to a Subject Access Request.
+and specify the Name and Email Address you used so I can locate your information.
+I will respond within a month.

-The email needs to come from the email address you used, so I can be sure that I am not sending personal data to the wrong person.
+The email requesting a copy of your data needs to come from the email address you used, so I can be sure that I am not sending personal data to the wrong person.

 If you no longer have access to the email account you used, you can email me from a different account but you will need to specify the email address you used or I will not be able to locate the information.
 I will only send you this information if you used your first name and surname on the data and if you provide me with proof of your identity such as a photograph of your passport or driving license to confirm this name.

 The data controller for Debt Camel is Sara Williams.
 My ICO registration number is: ZA323186.